cphdat2sem2017-Cos/week01-OS-Linux/study/day2exercises.md

 ##Task 9
 Create a bash script which will automate setting up the users in your group, installing their ssh keys, and adding them to the sudo group.
 This will make it easier to delete a droplet and start from fresh.

-The clue is to make a script in git-bash on you own computer, and then notice that ssh can be called as:

-``ssh jdoe@remote.net "command for be executed on remote machine"``

-In particular, it is possible to use the following trick ``ssh jdoe@remote.net "bash -s" < mylocalscript.sh`